 Meet the Staff

 Cynthia Dobrinski has been the Organist of First Presbyterian since 2001.
 She plays for Sunday worship, accompanies the Chancel Choir and soloists, and plays for other special services of the church as well as weddings and funerals.
-Recently, she was named Music Director and supervises all aspects of music for the church.
-She directs the Chancel Choir, Worship/Praise Band, and adult handbell choir, and assists volunteers in the children's music program, G.P.S.
+In 2012, she was named Music Director and supervises all aspects of music for the church.
+She directs the Chancel Choir and adult handbell choir, and accompanies volunteer musicians.

 Cynthia received her B.M. in organ performance from Texas Christian University, Fort Worth, TX, and studied organ and harpsichord in Cologne, Germany, on a Fulbright DAAD fellowship.
 She received her M.M. in organ performance from Northwestern University, Evanston, IL.